codemonument/blog.codemonument.com/posts/2022-10-26-trpc-in-fresh-islands.md

 It is also hosted at: https://trpc10-in-fresh.deno.dev/

 (The surface is not very exciting, it simply prints "Hello World".
-But under the hood it's very cool, whcih is why I'm writing this blogpost!)
+But under the hood it's very cool, which is why I'm writing this blogpost!)

 For the eager amongst you, here are the basic ingredients for integrating TRPC with Fresh Islands.
 However, keep in mind, that these steps need some adjustments to run in deno and fresh: